 - Each mistake will result in a clue being counted against you.

-The officer will not take into consideration that you may be nervous, that you may not balance well, that you may not have the ability to remember all those instructions under pressure, etc. Among the hundreds of DWI cases I have handled, I do not recall a single offense report where the officer has taken these into consideration.
+The offer will not take into consideration that you may be nervous, that you may not balance well, that you may not have the ability to remember all those instructions under pressure, etc. Among the hundreds of DWI cases I have handled, I do not recall a single offense report where the officer has taken these into consideration.

 The One Leg Stand Test